New The 1975 album 'Notes On A Conditional Form' – everything we know so far

 What will The 1975’s new album sound like?

-The band’s third record has long been referred to as ‘Music For Cars’, which was set to be the final instalment in a trilogy of albums – though Matt Healy has since revealed that that plan has been scrapped.“I was really lying to myself that the 1975 wasn’t my primary drive,” he offered by way of explanation in a recent interview with The Guardian.
+The band’s third record has long been referred to as ‘Music For Cars’, which was set to be the final instalment in a trilogy of albums – though Healy later revealed that this plan has been scrapped.
+“I was really lying to myself that the 1975 wasn’t my primary drive,” he offered by way of explanation in an interview with The Guardian.

 “Our first three albums are the story of a person; it’s always kind of been my story.
 It spanned adolescence to maturity, success and trying to mediate the two, and the third one is where we are now,” Healy told NME.
 “I haven’t really decided the statement of where we are now yet.
 It’s sort of difficult to understand the present,” he added.
 Instead, the ‘Music For Cars’ name became attributed to an ‘era’ of the band, comprised of two albums – November 2018’s ‘A Brief Inquiry Into Online Relationships’, and the upcoming ‘Notes On A Conditional Form’.

 Speaking on Twitter, Healy compared ‘Notes On A Conditional Form’ to the band’s very first EPs.
-“Our colllection [sic] of EP’s, and the time in which they came out etc, feels very particular to me now,” he wrote.
+“Our colllection [sic] of EPs, and the time in which they came out etc, feels very particular to me now,” he wrote.
 “Maybe that’s due to retrospect, who knows.
 But Notes On A Conditional Form feels like that time.
 It feels like those records”

-In a recent interview with Dazed, Healy revealed that a track called ‘Frail State of Mind’, which will feature on the band’s 2019 record, is an exploration of social anxiety set against a UK garage backdrop.
+In an interview with Dazed, Healy revealed that a track called ‘Frail State of Mind’, which will feature on the band’s 2019 record, is an exploration of social anxiety set against a UK garage backdrop.
 The song, he said, is a “UK garage, sad, Burial kind of thing about social anxiety, you know, going out.
 I’m better at it happening, (at) me and you sitting down and having a conversation, than thinking about going to do the conversation.
 The social event’s normally always fine, but the build up to it, I hate it.”

-Healy added that “one of my best lyrics ever” exists on the 2019 record.
+The frontman added that “one of my best lyrics ever” exists on the 2019 record.

-As for the overall vibe of the record, Oborne recently tweeted that Healy had been referring to it as “a nighttime record”.
+As for the overall vibe of the project, manager Jamie Oborne tweeted that Healy had been referring to it as “a nighttime record”.

 “When I was making the last record that wasn’t trying to make a particular thing,” Healy told NME, speaking of the pressure he feels to make another acclaimed album.
 “Of course, at times, I wanted to make [My Bloody Valentine’s]’ ‘Loveless’ of course, or at times I wanted to make ‘OK Computer’ – there were all these types of things.
 [Coltrane’s] ‘Blue Train’.